 Or seconds, or thirds, or fourths.
 At the start of the new year, many people look forward to what will come.
 Maybe special events happening like graduations or weddings or babies being born.
 It could be the excitement of counting down until your favorite holiday.
 What makes these events more difficult for someone who is grieving is the lack of their person’s presence.
 No matter how exciting and proud we may be of ourselves or others, the thought of having a loved one missing can be incredibly painful and can take away from these moments that should be so wonderful.

-This one might be the most accurate for both those of us who are grieving the death of a loved one or someone grieving the lost opportunities of 2020.
-Looking back at the start of 2020, it was not expected that we would be in the beginning stages of a global pandemic.
+This one might be the most accurate for both those of us who are grieving the death of a loved one or someone grieving the lost opportunities over the past two years.
+Looking back at the start of 2020, it was not expected that we would be entering into a global pandemic.
 This brought on many additional challenges and made grieving all the more difficult.
 It can be hard to look forward to a new year with a positive attitude because the unknown of what’s to come can be scary and overwhelming.

 So what can we do to combat these fears?